saveourtool/diktat/info/diktat-kotlin-coding-style-guide-en.md

    fun addKeyListener(Listener)
  ```

-2)An underscore may be included in the JUnit test function name, underscore should be a logical component that is used to separate names,
- and each logical part is written in lowerCamelCase.
- For example: a typical pattern <methodUnderTest> _ <state>, such as pop_emptyStack.
+2. An underscore can be included in the JUnit test function name, and should be a logical component used to separate names.
+Each logical part is written in lowerCamelCase.
+For example: a typical pattern _, such as pop_emptyStack

 ### <a name="c1.5"></a> Constants
 ### <a name="r1.6"></a> Rule 1.6 Constant names should be in UPPER case, words separated by underscore

-1. Constants are attributes created with const keyword, or top-level/"val" local variables of an object that hold immutable data.
- In most cases constants can be identified as const val property from object/companion object/file top level
- These variables contain fixed constant value that generaly should never be changed by a programmer.
- This includes basic types, strings, immutable types and immutable collections of immutable types.
-If any state of an object can be changed, then this is not a constant.
+1. Constants are attributes created with the const keyword, or top-level/`val` local variables of an object that holds immutable data.
+In most cases, constants can be identified as a `const val` property from the `object`/`companion object`/file top level.
+These variables contain a fixed constant value that typically should never be changed by programmers.
+This includes basic types, strings, immutable types, and immutable collections of immutable types.
+If an object state can be changed, the value is not a constant.

-2. Constant names should contain only UPPERCASE letters, separated by underscores.
-They should have val or const val modifier to explicitly make them final.
- In most cases if you need to specify a constant value - you need to create it with "const val" modifier.
-Definitely not all "val" variables are constants.
+2. Constant names should contain only uppercase letters separated by underscores.
+They should have a val or const val modifier to explicitly make them final.
+In most cases, if you need to specify a constant value, then you need to create it with the "const val" modifier.
+Note that not all `val` variables are constants.

-3. Such objects that have immutable content like Logger, Lock, e.t.c. can be in uppercase as constant or can have camel case as regular variables.
+3. Objects that have immutable content, such as `Logger` and `Lock`, can be in uppercase as constants or have camel case as regular variables.

-4. Don't use magic numbers, use meaningful constants instead.
-SQL or logging strings should not be treated as "magic numbers" and should not be defined as string constants;
- "Magic constants" like NUM_FIVE = 5 or NUM_5 = 5 should not be treated as constants.
-Because in case someone will change it to NUM_5 = 50 or 55 it will be easy to make a mistake.
+4. Use meaningful constants instead of `magic numbers`.
+SQL or logging strings should not be treated as "magic numbers", nor should they be defined as string constants.
+"Magic constants" like `NUM_FIVE = 5` or `NUM_5 = 5` should not be treated as constants.
+This is because mistakes will easily be made if they are changed to `NUM_5 = 50` or 55.
- In general, such constants can represent business logic values like measures, capacity, scope, location, tax rate, promotional discounts, power base multiples in the algorithm, etc.
+Typically, these constants represent business logic values like measures, capacity, scope, location, tax rate, promotional discounts, and power base multiples in algorithms.
- How to avoid magic numbers:
+Magic numbers can be avoided through the following methods:
 - use library functions and APIs.
-For example, instead of checking that size == 0 use isEmpty() function.
-To work with time use built-ins from java.time API.
+For example, instead of checking that `size == 0` use `isEmpty()` function.
+To work with `time` use built-ins from `java.time API`.
- - enumerations can be used for naming patterns, see [Recommended usage scenario for enumeration in 3.9] (# s3.9)
+- Enumerations can be used to name patterns.
+Refer to [Recommended usage scenario for enumeration in 3.9](#s3.9)

-Bad example:
+**Invalid example**:

  ```kotlin
  var int MAXUSERNUM = 200;
  val String sL = "Launcher";
  ```

-Correct example：
+**Valid example**:

  ```kotlin
  const val int MAX_USER_NUM = 200;